api-integration-samples/agentic-portal-quickstart/README.md

 - Create app subscriptions & credentials.
 - Explore and test APIs using OpenAPI documentation (available now), MCP and A2A inspectors (coming soon).
 - Get code snippets to integrate REST, MCP & A2A with [Agent Development Kit](https://google.github.io/adk-docs/) agents.
-- Update API registry data in API hub, updates are pushed out immediately to portals using [Eventarc](https://docs.cloud.google.com/eventarc/docs).
+- [EARLY] Update API registry data in API hub, updates are pushed out immediately to portals using [Eventarc](https://docs.cloud.google.com/eventarc/docs).
+- [EARLY] A first very early version of a portal agent to help users manage their subscriptions.

 ## Prerequisites
 - A Google Cloud project.